 How can you increase the value of your property?

-Of course, cosmetic or structural improvements to a property are likely to increase its market or bank value – as long as they’re done well of course
+Of course, cosmetic or structural improvements to a property are likely to increase its market or bank value – as long as they’re done well!
+These might include:

-- The use of space – such as open plan living to create the illusion of space
+- Altering the layout – such as creating open-plan living to create the illusion of space

-- Update appliances – air conditioning, kitchen appliances, etc.
+- Updated appliances – air conditioning, kitchen appliances, etc.

-- Consider a new coat of paint or new flooring
+- Fresh finishes such as a new coat of paint or new flooring

-- Update the kitchen or bathroom for a fresh new look.
+- Update the kitchen or bathroom for a renewed look.

 Intuitive Finance — the smart choice